Open main menu Close main menu

 Courses Credits Aim

-Materials and Structural Principles (CIBC4002) 15.0 credits (0.125 EFTS) To develop critical knowledge, skills and understanding of structural principles, evaluate the properties of materials and finishes; and their application to construction projects.
+Materials and Structural Principles (CONS5002TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop knowledge and skills of structural principles and the properties of materials and finishes applicable to building projects.

-Environmental Impact (CIBC5003) 15.0 credits (0.125 EFTS) To enable the student to develop skills and knowledge to evaluate site and building limitations including environmental impacts and sustainable methods of construction.
+Environment (CONS5003TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop the knowledge and skills to evaluate site and building limitations including environmental impacts and sustainable methods of construction.

-Building Services (CIBC5004) 15.0 credits (0.125 EFTS) To develop introductory knowledge of the purpose, operating principles, coordination and legislative requirements to manage a range of services in small, medium and large buildings.
+Services (CONS5004TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop knowledge and skills relevant to the purpose, operating principles, coordination, and legislative requirements required to manage a range of services in small, medium, and large buildings.

-Construction for Small Buildings (CIBC5005) 15.0 credits (0.125 EFTS) To develop and apply knowledge, skills and understanding of foundation methods, non-specific and specific design structures, provision for services, building envelope and the interior for a small building.
+Construction 1 Residential (CONS5005TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop and apply knowledge and skills related to structures, building envelope and the interior for a small building.

-Site Safety and Quality Assurance Planning for Construction (CIBC5021) 15.0 credits (0.125 EFTS) To enable the student to develop the skills and knowledge to assist in the preparation and implementation of site safety and quality assurance plans for a construction site.
+Safety and Wellbeing (CONS5108TP) 15.0 credits (0.125 EFTS) The aim of this course is to develop the knowledge and skills to assist in the preparation and implementation of site safety and workforce management for a construction site.